kilpkonn/scitos_slam/docs/10-path-planning.md

 # Our choice: RRT
 - Easy to implement
-- Cumptutationally faster than RRT*
+- Comptutationally faster than RRT*

 ---